Cheltenham Township, Pennsylvania: 19th century

-Present

-As the Gilded Age ended and the depression hit the country, many of the estates and mansions were destroyed and made way for the building of houses in their place.
+As the Gilded Age ended and the Great Depression hit the country, many of the estates and mansions were destroyed and made way for the building of houses in their place.
 Many of the communities that were formed in the early stages of Cheltenham remained, and still exist to this day.

 As the 20th century progressed, many people moved out of the city and into the first community over the city line, Cheltenham.
 With the population increase, the township's identity evolved from being largely a community of prominent Philadelphians and their mansions to several distinct communities.
 One of the major groups to come to Cheltenham was Koreans.
 The original Koreatown was located in the Olney section of Philadelphia, but eventually was moved north to Logan.
 Large pockets of Koreans were eventually established in Cheltenham, and also in Upper Darby Township and West Philadelphia.

-Many other races and ethnicities migrated to Cheltenham to make it one of the most diverse municipalities in the Delaware Valley.
-By the 2000 Census, Cheltenham was one of only two (the other being Norristown) municipalities in Montgomery County that was considered "diverse" (20–60% of the population is non-white).
+Other immigrants migrated to Cheltenham, making it one of the most diverse municipalities in the Delaware Valley.
+By the 2000 census, Cheltenham Township was one of two municipalities in Montgomery County that had a non-white population exceeding 20 percent; the other was Norristown.

-Cheltenham, along with the other earliest communities in the Philadelphia area such as Upper Darby Township, Haverford, Lower Merion, and Jenkintown have retained their distinct identities while being surrounded by suburbia over the middle to late part of the twentieth century.
+Cheltenham and other early communities in the Philadelphia area, including Upper Darby Township, Haverford, Lower Merion, and Jenkintown have retained their distinct identities while being surrounded by suburbia over the middle to late part of the twentieth century.

 Cheltenham and Lower Merion are of the few townships in Montgomery County who had a large population prior to the postwar population boom and thus whose majority of houses, communities, and streets have remained virtually unchanged since the early 20th century.
 Cheltenham has 13 listings on the National Register of Historic Places, the most of any municipality in Montgomery County.

 Cheltenham became a township of the first class in 1900.
 In 1976, it passed a home rule charter that took effect in 1977.